cloudflare/cloudflare-docs/content/bots/concepts/sequence-cookies.md

 ---
 pcx_content_type: reference
 title: Order and Time Rules
-weight: 0
 ---

 # Order and Time Rules

 Ordering and Timing Rules uses cookies to track the order of requests a user has made and the time between requests and makes them available via [Cloudflare Rules](/rules/).
 This allows you to write rules that match valid or invalid sequences.
+The specific cookies used to validate sequences are called sequence cookies.

 Ordering and Timing Rules is currently in private beta.
 If you would like to be included in the beta, contact your account team.